HannahCalich/PhysMove/README.md

+The `CalcDisp()` function calculates displacements travelled in kilometres over set time windows. `CalcDisp()` has four optional parameters that allow you to change different aspects of the time
+windows:
-The `CalcDisp()` function calculates displacements travelled in kilometres over set time windows. `CalcDisp()` has four optional parameters that allow you to change different aspects of the set time windows, including setting the minimum and maximum times between location estimates in hours (`min_hr=24` and `max_hr=240`, by default), the time interval in hours, which creates a sequence of time windows between the minimum and maximum times over a set time interval (`interval_hr=24`, by default), and the range (`range_hr=6`, by default), which allows the code to identify location estimates that are close to, but not exactly separated by the `interval_hr` input value.
+- `min_hr` and `max_hr`: set the minimum and maximum times between location estimates in hours (`min_hr=24` and `max_hr=240`, by default),
+- `interval_hr`: set the the time interval in hours, which creates a sequence of time windows between the minimum and maximum times over a set time interval (`interval_hr=24`, by default), and
+- `range_hr`: set the range in hours, which allows the code to identify location estimates that are close to, but not exactly separated by the `interval_hr` input value (`range_hr=6`, by default).

 For example, by default, `CalcDisp()` calculates displacements between location estimates separated by 10 time windows, 24 ± 6 hours, 48 ± 6
 hours, etc., until 240 ± 6 hours. `CalcDisp()` outputs a list where each